GRVigo/ssmaster-commandline/README.md

 1LLL.xml  cancel2.xml  cancel3.xml  CMLL.xml  COLL.xml  EPLL.xml  OCLL.xml  OLL.xml  PLL.xml  ssmaster  ZBLL.xml
 ```

 **cancel2.xml** and **cancel3.xml** are equivalences between algorithms for get cancellations, you should not edit this files.
 The other xml files are algsets used in the different methods.
-You could edit them to use your own algorithms, but be careful with the format.
+You could edit them to use your own algorithms, but be careful with the XML format.

 Note: some algsets have more than one algorithm per case, but only the first one will be used.